gradle/actions/setup-gradle/README.md

 Consider a workflow that first runs a Job "compile-and-unit-test" to compile the code and run some basic unit tests, which is followed by a matrix of parallel "integration-test" jobs that each run a set of integration tests for the repository.
 Each "integration test" Job requires all of the dependencies required by "compile-and-unit-test", and possibly one or 2 additional dependencies.

 By default, a new cache entry will be written on completion of each integration test job.
-If no additional dependencies were downloaded then this cache entry will share the "dependencies" entry with the "compile-and-unit-test" job, but if a single dependency was downloaded then an entire new "dependencies" entry would be written.
+If no additional dependencies were downloaded then this cache entry will share the "dependencies" entry with the "compile-and-unit-test" job, but if a single dependency was downloaded then an entirely new "dependencies" entry would be written.
 (The `setup-gradle` action does not _yet_ support a layered cache that could do this more efficiently).
 If each of these "integration-test" entries with their different "dependencies" entries is too large, then it could result in other important entries being evicted from the GitHub Actions cache.

-There are some techniques that can be used to avoid/mitigate this issue:
+Some techniques can be used to avoid/mitigate this issue:
 - Configure the "integration-test" jobs with `cache-read-only: true`, meaning that the Job will use the entry written by the "compile-and-unit-test" job.
 This will avoid the overhead of cache entries for each of these jobs, at the expense of re-downloading any additional dependencies required by "integration-test".
-- Add an additional step to the "compile-and-unit-test" job which downloads all dependencies required by the integration-test jobs but does not execute the tests.
+- Add a step to the "compile-and-unit-test" job which downloads all dependencies required by the integration-test jobs but does not execute the tests.
 This will allow the "dependencies" entry for "compile-and-unit-test" to be shared among all cache entries for "integration-test".
 The resulting "integration-test" entries should be much smaller, reducing the potential for eviction.
 - Combine the above 2 techniques, so that no cache entry is written by "integration-test" jobs, but all required dependencies are already present from the restored "compile-and-unit-test" entry.

 ### Select which branches should write to the cache

 GitHub cache entries are not shared between builds on different branches.
 Workflow runs can restore caches created in either the current branch or the default branch (usually main).
-This means that each branch will have it's own Gradle User Home cache scope, and will not benefit from cache entries written for other (non-default) branches.
+This means that each branch will have its own Gradle User Home cache scope, and will not benefit from cache entries written for other (non-default) branches.

 By default, The `setup-gradle` action will only _write_ to the cache for builds run on the default (`master`/`main`) branch.
-Jobs run on other branches will only read from the cache.
+Jobs running on other branches will only read from the cache.
 In most cases, this is the desired behavior.
-This is because Jobs run on other branches will benefit from the cache Gradle User Home from `main`, without writing private cache entries that which could lead to evicting these shared entries.
+This is because Jobs running on other branches will benefit from the cached Gradle User Home from `main`, without writing private cache entries which could lead to evicting these shared entries.

 If you have other long-lived development branches that would benefit from writing to the cache, you can configure this by disabling the `cache-read-only` action parameter for these branches.